 I'm licensed in California as a Marriage and Family Therapist, and member of the California Association of Marriage and Family Therapists.
 I specialize in couples counseling, as well as individual and group counseling.
-A major focus of my practice is helping individuals and couples who are struggling with betrayal due to sexual addiction, and compulsive behaviors (affairs, pornography, etc.).
+A major focus of my practice is helping individuals and couples who are struggling with betrayal due to compulsive sexual behaviors (affairs, pornography, etc.).
 Although a majority of my practice is with adults, I also enjoy working with teens/adolescents.

 I began counseling individuals, couples, and doing group therapy in a community clinic setting in 1999, and later practiced therapy for several years with the Meier Clinics (formerly Minirth Meier, and New Life Clinics), where I worked extensively in their Day Program with patients suffering from a wide variety of relational, emotional, and psychological problems.
 After becoming licensed as a Marriage and Family Therapist (MFT or LMFT), I opened my private practice in 2005.

-I authored and had published a handful of articles on relationships and addiction recovery, and I write an advice column for a local magazine focused on marriage, parenting, and family relationships.
+I authored and had published a handful of articles on relationships and recovery, and I write an advice column for a local magazine focused on marriage, parenting, and family relationships.
 I was a featured co-host on the former local radio program, "A New Creation Today," and occasionally speak at a variety of engagements.

 I received my Masters of Science (MS) in Marital and Family Therapy from the School of Psychology at Fuller Theological Seminary under COAMFTE accreditation (the highest level of MFT accreditation in the United States), and Bachelors of Arts (BA) in Psychology from Azusa Pacific University.